Who We Are

 2015: Park Center received another three-year CARF accreditation.

 2020: Long-time President & CEO, Barbara Quinn, retired.
-Will Connelly was named CEO of Park Center.
+Will Connelly was named CEO..

 2021: Park Center has earned a Three-Year Accreditation from CARF for the following programs: IPS Supported Employment, Psychosocial Rehabilitation, Intensive Outpatient Program (IOP), Outpatient Program (OP), and Supported Housing.